What kitchen and bathroom designers do

 - National Certificate in Kitchen and Bathroom Design (Level 4)

 - National Diploma in Design (Kitchen or Bathroom Design) (Level 5)

-You’ll work under an experienced employer who'll provide on-job coaching and support throughout your apprenticeship.
+You’ll work under an experienced employer who'll provide on-job coaching and support.
 You'll also receive the guidance of a BCITO training advisor.

 Kitchen and bathroom design isn't just a job – it's a professional career.
-By doing an apprenticeship and getting qualified, you're setting yourself up for ongoing employment as a well-paid tradesperson.
-You’ll also open up opportunities to do further study in supervision or site management, go to university, or start a business and train your own apprentices.
+By doing training and getting qualified, you're setting yourself up for ongoing employment as a well-paid designer.
+You’ll also open up opportunities to do further study in supervision or site management, go to university, or start a business and train your own students.